david-mangena/postman_api_automation/README.md

 Usage
 The collection is arranged in folders according to the API endpoints.

-Almost all requests require a valid SparkPost API key.
+Almost all requests require a valid Openweathermap API key.

 The collection requests have a placeholder variable called API_KEY for this.
 This should be set in your Postman environment i.e. outside the collection itself.
 This should help avoid accidental commits of API keys to repos.

 A collection-scope variable BASE_URL points to the usual host https://openweathermap.org/api.

+# Getting Starting
+##Download the files frome given repo

+##Import the files to Postman respectively

+##Executes the tests by clicking Send